aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/markdownsaveoptions/_index.md

 ### getCreateDirectory() {#getCreateDirectory--}

+<b>@deprecated.</b> Please use the 'createDirectory' property instead.
 If true and the directory does not exist, the directory will be automatically created before saving the file.

 ```javascript
 getCreateDirectory() : boolean;